 What are the deadlines for applying to the Space Studies program?

 Unlike many graduate degree programs that process applications for admission once per year for the Fall Semester, the Department of Space Studies processes applications for admission throughout the year, allowing students that are accepted into the program to begin their studies in any semester.
 The deadlines for submitting completed applications for each semester are as follows:

 *** Applicants are only offered admission for the term that they indicate on the application.
 Applicants who identify an error on their application, or need to delay their intended term start date must contact The School of Graduate Studies to request a change.***

 Must I apply for the fall semester, or do you accept admissions for spring or summer?

 Although it is beneficial to apply for the fall semester, students can begin the program each semester – fall, spring or summer.
-The introductory core course, SpSt 501 Survey of Space Studies, is offered only in the fall semester, and since it is a co- or pre-requisite to most other courses, the best option is to apply for fall semester.
+The introductory core course, SpSt 501 Survey of Space Studies I, is offered only in the fall semester, making a fall admit the best option.

 I submitted my online application and now realize that I need to make a change, what do I do?

 The Application Change Request Form may be used to request certain changes to the information provided on a submitted application.
 This form can only be used before an admission decision has been reached.
 Any requests to change information not detailed on this form may be sent, via email, to the Director of Graduate Admissions for your department.
 This form cannot be used to change your application from non-degree seeking to degree-seeking or vice versa.